ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-documentationrapport-chrome-extension.md

 4. Then you can click on the popup and it will show the exploits with a button to copy the executed exploit
    ![Popup](readme/popup.png)

 <div class="page-break"></div>

+## AI Prompts

+I used various prompts for generating code and explaining how certain pieces of code work:

+- Can you explain how this works ...

+- Can you write an example for ...

+Additionally, I primarily used prompts for improving and rewriting texts:

+- Can you proofread this text and correct any errors: ...

+I also used AI to generate images for my presentation.

+<div class="page-break"></div>